Seven steps to build or buy a villa in Thailand

 Property developers offer a comprehensive package to buy and build land and villa.
 The parcel itself and main components of the construction are already pre-selected and the investor has a certain degree of flexibility and decision making power to adjust the property in accordance with his needs and wishes.

 There is obviously never ever a “zero risk” situation in Thailand.
-Right actions for the future are the best apologies for wrong ones in the past.
-But it is preferable to avoid the typical rookie mistakes which are made by foreigners with high risk tolerance.
+Right actions for the future are the best apologies for the wrong ones in the past.
+But it is preferable to avoid the typical rookie mistakes which are made by foreigners with high-risk tolerance.